-Homeowners insurance is an authentic and essential safety net for your property and your finances.
+Homeowners insurance is a safety net for your property and your finances.
 No one can fully predict what damages might occur, or how much they might cost.
-When something unexpected happens, and you cannot cover the expenses it causes, your insurance is there to help.
+When something unexpected happens, and you cannot cover the expenses it causes, your insurance can help.

 - Coverage A, Dwelling: $250,000